v-gb/ortografe/README.md

 the adjusted spelling
 - a WIP [website](https://ortografe-server.fly.dev/), to transcribe text and documents interactively without installing anything.
 [Source](site/).
-- a [program](doc-conversion/) that transcribes the text of documents in various formats (pure text, html, xhtml, .doc, .docx, .epub).
+- a [program](doc-conversion/) that transcribes text and documents in various formats (pure text, html, xhtml, .doc, .docx, .epub).

 We may add more tools in the future.